microsoft/MixedRealityToolkit-Unity/Documentation/MRTK_Configuration_Dialog.md

 ### UWP Capabilities

-Enables specific application capabilites for Universal Windows Platform application.
+Enables specific application capabilities for Universal Windows Platform application.
 These capabilities enable the platform to inform and request permission to enable specific functionality.

 - Microphone